Orbifold Morse-Smale-Witten complex: Introduction

 Here is the outline of the paper.
-In section 2, the case of global quotient is developed with careful examination of orientation issues.
-In section 3, we reformulated the construction of section 2 in a more intrinsic form.
-In section 4, we define a Morse-Smale-Witten complex for effective orbifolds and show that $\partial ^2 =0$.
-In section 5, we compare the homology of Morse-Smale-Witten complex with singular homology of the quotient space.
-In section 6, we consider the case of non-orientable manifolds and also Morse-Bott case.
+In Section \ref{MSW_GQ}, Morse theory of global quotient orbifolds is explained with a careful examination of orientation issues.
+In Section \ref{sec:intrin}, we reformulate the construction made in Section \ref{MSW_GQ} in a more intrinsic form.
+Analytic properties of obifold Morse-Smale functions are studied in Section \ref{analpropMf}.
+In Section \ref{sec:MSWcpxgen}, we define Morse complexes for effective orbifolds and show that $\partial ^2 =0$.
+In Section \ref{sec:comparison}, we compare the homology of the Morse complex with the singular homology of the quotient space.
+In Section \ref{equiv_trans}, we introduce a notion of weak group actions on the Morse complex of a Morse-Smale function $f$ which is not $G$-invariant.